DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc U - Dreams of Dawn.md

 Although any individual attendee may require convincing or argument, the attendees of the war council welcome any insight, guidance, and leadership the players are able to provide.
 # U2.
 The Dream
 ## U2a.
 The Dream Begins
 The first time the players take a long rest in Vallaki after [[#U1.
-The War Council]], if Ireena Kolyana is still alive and a member of their party, the players and Ireena are drawn into a dream created by the Dark Powers.
+The War Council]], if Ireena Kolyana and Ezmerelda d’Avenir are still alive and traveling with them, the players—along with Ireena and Ezmerelda—are drawn into a dream created by the Dark Powers.
 Read:

 <div class="description">
 <p>You feel yourselves sinking into a warm, soft darkness as sleep draws its arms around you.
 There’s a sensation of falling, of the tide of unconsciousness washing over you.
 You don’t notice the moment you fall asleep, but you notice when, a heartbeat later, your eyes snap open again—only to find yourselves somewhere else.</p>